Resignation Letter Due to Travelling Abroad (14 Samples)

 Step 1: Address and date the letter

 The first thing to do is to make sure the letter clearly states the date of submitting it.
 In the header section, you’ll want to include this information, as well as an address where you can be reached by your supervisor in the future if needed.
 This section is vital as it will function as the starting point for your two weeks’ notice as well as give your employers information on how to contact you in the future.
-Likewise, you should add in the recipient’s contact information so that it is clear who the letter is addressed to.
+Likewise, you should add the recipient’s contact information so that it is clear to whom the letter is addressed.
 You may also CC any other relevant supervisor or managers that should be in the loop but it should be mentioned underneath the signature line.

 John Smith